Cara & Co Originals: Our Process

 Our creative wheels began to churn!

 Dorothy, our Product Designer and resident artist, came up with a few recommendations for product ideas that we could create to fill this gap.
 Out of all her initial ideas, two were chosen to be the western themed products we would design: a Horse teether and a coordinating Cowboy hat bead!

 Step One: Ideas to Sketches

-After concept approvals, Dorothy began to dream up and sketch a design using the following key parameters: avoid a likeness to any existing original designs (anything even remotely related, such as unicorns or other similar animals), ensure the design will be safe so that we are confident it will pass safety requirements when we send it off for third party testing, and design a teether that is intricate and intentional - our signature detailed designs make us unique compared to other brands in the market!
+After concept approvals, Dorothy began to dream up and sketch designs.
+She is always ensuring the design will be safe so that we are confident it will pass safety requirements when we send it off for third party testing.
+We also focus on designing a teether that is intricate and intentional - our signature detailed designs make us unique compared to other brands in the market!

 The initial sketch is always started as an outline that will be subject to a choke test.
 Our goal is to design products that are inspirational and beautiful, but more importantly, compliant and safe.
 Dorothy will often first outline the shape on paper, cut it out, and pre-flight it with a choke test to see if the shape will most likely pass.

 Why is a choke test so important?
 A choke test simulates the shape of a child’s expanded throat.
 If any piece of the teether can be seen through the other side of the choke test, it will not pass initial safety requirements and ultimately be an unsafe teether.
 This is a vital step in our process that we take very seriously.
 Some elements of the design may need to be changed or exaggerated to ensure that the entire teether or parts of it won’t pass through a choke test.
 If any part of it fails, back to the drawing board Dorothy goes!
 You can find our safety choke tests here for your own preliminary testing of any teething toy or design you make as well!